-Annual Energy Outlook 2014 cases
+Annual Energy Outlook 2015 cases

-In preparing projections for AEO2014, EIA evaluated a wide range of trends and issues that could have major implications for U.S. energy markets between now and 2040.
-Besides the Reference case, AEO2014 presents detailed results for four alternative cases that differ from each other due to fundamental assumptions concerning the domestic economy and world oil market conditions.
+In preparing projections for AEO2015, EIA evaluated a wide range of trends and issues that could have major implications for U.S. energy markets between now and 2040.
+Besides the Reference case, AEO2015 presents detailed results for four alternative cases that differ from each other due to fundamental assumptions concerning the domestic economy and world oil market conditions.
 These alternative cases include the following:

-Economic Growth -
+Economic Growth:

-- In the Reference case, population grows by 0.7%/year, nonfarm employment by 0.8%/year, and labor productivity by 1.8%/ year from 2012 to 2040.
-Economic output as measured by real GDP increases by 2.4%/year from 2012 through 2040, and growth in real disposable income per capita averages 1.7%/year. - The Low Economic Growth case assumes lower growth rates for population (0.6%/year) and labor productivity (1.4%/year), resulting in lower nonfarm employment (0.7%/year), higher prices and interest rates, and lower growth in industrial output.
-In the Low Economic Growth case, economic output as measured by real GDP increases by 1.9%/year from 2012 through 2040, and growth in real disposable income per capita averages 1.3%/year.

-• The High Economic Growth case assumes higher growth rates for population (0.8%/year) and labor productivity (2.0%/year), resulting in higher nonfarm employment (1.0%/year).
-With higher productivity gains and employment growth, inflation and interest rates are lower than in the Reference case, and consequently economic output grows at a higher rate (2.8%/year) than in the Reference case (2.4%).
-Real disposable income per capita grows by 1.7%/year, the same as in the Reference case.
+- In the Reference case, population grows by 0.7%/year, nonfarm employment by 0.8%/year, and labor productivity by 2.0%/year from 2013 to 2040.
+Economic output as measured by real GDP increases by 2.4%/year from 2013 through 2040, and growth in real disposable income per capita averages 1.9%/year. - The Low Economic Growth case assumes lower growth rates for population (0.6%/year) and labor productivity (1.5%/year), resulting in lower nonfarm employment (0.6%/year), higher prices and interest rates, and lower growth in industrial output.
+In the Low Economic Growth case, economic output as measured by real GDP increases by 1.8%/year from 2013 through 2040, and growth in real disposable income per capita averages 1.7%/year. - The High Economic Growth case assumes higher growth rates for population (0.8%/year) and labor productivity (2.2%/year), resulting in higher nonfarm employment (1.0%/year).
+With higher productivity gains and employment growth, inflation and interest rates are lower than in the Reference case, and consequently economic output grows at a higher rate (2.9%/year) than in the Reference case (2.4%).
+Real disposable income per capita grows by 2.1%/year.

-Oil Price Cases -
+Oil Price Cases:

-The benchmark oil price is the price for Brent crude oil, which better reflects the marginal price paid by refineries for imported light, sweet crude oil used to produce petroleum products for consumers.
-EIA continues to report the WTI price and the Imported Refiner Acquisition Cost.

-The historical record shows substantial variability in oil prices, and there is arguably even more uncertainty about future prices in the long term.
-AEO2014 considers three oil price cases (Reference, Low Oil Price, and High Oil Price) to allow an assessment of alternative views on the future course of oil prices.

-The Low and High Oil Price cases reflect a wide range of potential price paths, resulting primarily from variation in demand for petroleum and other liquid fuels in non-OECD countries due to different levels of economic growth.
+- The benchmark oil price is the price for Brent crude oil, which best reflects the marginal price paid by refineries for imported light, sweet crude oil used to produce petroleum products for consumers.
+EIA continues to report the WTI price and the Imported Refiner Acquisition Cost. - The historical record shows substantial variability in oil prices, and there is arguably even more uncertainty about future prices in the long term.
+AEO2015 considers three oil price cases (Reference, Low Oil Price, and High Oil Price) to allow an assessment of alternative views on the future course of oil prices. - The Low and High Oil Price cases reflect a wide range of potential price paths, resulting primarily from variation in demand for petroleum and other liquid fuels in non-OECD countries due to different levels of economic growth.
 The Low and High Oil Price cases also reflect different assumptions about decisions by members of OPEC regarding the preferred rate of oil production and about the future finding and development costs and accessibility of non-OPEC oil resources.